mani1982/SolverTakeHomeTest/README.md

 At the beginning "Background" section made me really confuse and brought questions to me, but the problem by itself is clear and reasoable to do.
 To solve this problem I decided to use ADO.NET over EF, because I wasn't sure if they are going to provide the connection string, and this way is easier and faster to pull data.

+Just make sure either enter connection string in "appsettings.json" or use fir end point to set it.

 I created multiple endpoints:

 1) SetConnectionString => this end point set the connection string if it is not set on configuration.
 This method just return 200 if connection was successful.